Weimax Wines & Spirits

 Konstantin Frank was a real pioneer there, planting Riesling in this region which had been more known for its labrusca varieties and French-American hybrids.
 Hermann Wiemer was born in Germany's Mosel Valley and his father was involved in viticulture.
 Wiemer came to the Finger Lakes and started cultivating Riesling and other interesting Vinifera grapes in the 1970s.

-The 2006 vintage "Dry" Riesling is a delightful wine...really capturing the character of Riesling and even showing some stony/slatey notes as you'd find in good German wines.
+The 2015 vintage "Dry" Reserve Riesling is a delightful wine...really capturing the character of Riesling and even showing some stony/slatey notes as you'd find in good German wines.
+The wine has a touch of sweetness, but with good acidity to balance.
+The alcohol level is below 13%, too.

 POET'S LEAP